Discover unique ways to go outside and enjoy the St. Augustine weather!

 7. Authentic Brunching

 Before embarking on a day filled with outdoor wonder, why not start things off with the most important meal of the day?
 Yep.
 You guessed it—breakfast!
 Downtown St. Augustine has several well-kept breakfast secrets that allow you to brunch like a local while starting your day outside thanks to patio seating.
-Here are a couple of top picks.

 8. Fort Touring

 Both Historic Downtown St. Augustine and Anastasia Island provide you the opportunity to tour a historic fort and enjoy your natural surroundings while receiving a taste of history.
 If you time it right, you might even get to experience some historical reenacting, including a canon firing.

 Castillo De San Marcos (Downtown): While walking around Castillo De San Marcos is an experience in itself, you can also explore the interior of this mighty fortress for a detailed look at its history and coquina composition.
 For a more relaxed and less crowded visit, it is recommended to visit the fort early, or on a weekday.
 That said, there are perks to stopping by on a weekend, specifically if you plan your visit around a cannon firing.
 General admission tickets to enter the fort are $7.00 and valid for seven days.